discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Editing Responses

-After you've send an initial response you may want to edit that response for various reasons.
-This can be easily achieved by making use of the `interaction.editReply()` method as seen below:
+After you've sent an initial response, you may want to edit that response for various reasons.
+This can be easily achieved by making use of the `interaction.editReply()` method, as seen below:

 ::: warning
 After the initial response an Interaction token is valid for 15 minutes, so this is the timeframe in which you can edit the response and send followup messages.